 Which instruments can Ringo play?

-Ringo's first instrument was a toy drum - given to him by a visiting nurse while he was in hospital during a childhood illness.
+Ringo's first instrument was a toy drum.
+This was given to him by a visiting nurse while he was in hospital during a childhood illness.

 With Rory

-Ringo is left-handed but he learned to play on a right-handed drum set up.
-His distinctive playing was widely admired and he joined Rory and the Hurricanes, the biggest group in Liverpool in the late 1950s.
+Ringo learned to play on a drum kit set up for a right-hander.
+This gave him a distinctive playing style and a reputation amongst local musicians.
+He joined Rory and the Hurricanes, the biggest group in Liverpool, in the late 1950s.

-As a Hurricane his popularity lead to a ten minute solo slot in each set - known as Starr-time.
+His popularity led to a ten-minute solo slot in each set - known as 'Starr-time'.
 This involved him drummingsinging and occasionally playing (three) guitar chords: see below

 Piano Man?